-The Associate Dean will consult with dean and appropriate administrative agent (e.g., department chair) to appoint chairs and members of search committees.
-To the extent feasible and consistent with the criteria for membership in a search committee, the search committee will include individuals from under-represented groups, as well as individuals who are committed to and/or have experience with enhancing diversity in the college or university community (e.g. chair or other member of the College Diversity Committee.)
-All committee chairs will attend an orientation with the associate dean and then share information at the first committee meeting.
-Committee chairs should invite the associate dean to the first committee meeting.
+The Associate Dean will consult with the Dean and appropriate administrative agent (e.g., Department Chair) to appoint chairs and members of search committees.
+To the extent feasible and consistent with the criteria for membership in a search committee, the search committee will include individuals from under-represented groups, as well as individuals who are committed to and/or have experience with enhancing diversity in the College or University community (e.g. Chair or other member of the College Diversity, Equity, Inclusion, and Belonging Committee.)
+All Search Committee Chairs will attend an orientation with the Associate Dean and then share information at the first committee meeting.
+Search Committee Chairs should invite the Associate Dean to the first committee meeting.